rhinoman/caller-id/README.md

 Uses an in-memory H2 database to store data.
 Ingesting the seed data may take a minute.
 I've batched up the inserts, hopefully that helps.

-The seed data appears to contain a few (I could 4) records which violate the <number,context> unique constraint specified in the instructions.
+The seed data appears to contain a few (I count 4) records which violate the <number,context> unique constraint specified in the instructions.
 I'm using a UNIQUE constraint in the H2 database to enforce this.
 You'll see a few warnings for this in the log, these records are skipped and not loaded into the DB.